ytakefuji/exercises/README.md

 https://github.com/ytakefuji/cdot

-Students should create RandomForestRegressor and ExtraTreesRegressor programs.
+Students should create RandomForestRegressor and ExtraTreesRegressor programs using train.csv and test.csv.

-Then, run the data-augmented programs using RandomForest and ExtraTrees respectively.
+Then, run the data-augmented programs (cdot_ext.py and cdot_rf.py) using RandomForest and ExtraTrees respectively.

 Observe the different results between augmented and non-augmented programs.